agda/agda/doc/user-manual/language/copatterns.lagda.rst

     3rd : {A : Set} → Enumeration A → A
     3rd e = forward e (forward e (forward e (start e)))

-Or we can go back 2 positions:
+Or we can go back 2 positions starting from a given ``a``:

 ::

   backward-2 : {A : Set} → Enumeration A → A → A
   backward-2 e a = backward (backward a)
     where
       open Enumeration e

-Now, we want to give this structure to the natural numbers.
-Without copatterns, we would build a record like this:
+Now, we want to use these methods on natural numbers.
+For this, we need a record of type ``Enumeration Nat``.
+Without copatterns, we would specify all the fields in a single expression:

 ..
   ::